 Margarita Korioth is a fiber artist and quilt instructor living in Tennessee.
 She likes to work with a combination of paper and fabric or fabric alone.
 Her recent work emphasizes surface design such as dyeing, stamping, and silk screening, with a focus on lettering on fabric.

 This dyeing technique would be so fun to do with kids, too—let them choose their stencils and paint colors and then make a small project with their custom fabric.
-For more amazing dyeing techniques check out Beyond the Basics: Dye Your Own Fabric and subscribe to Quilting Arts Magazine!
+For more amazing dyeing techniques check out The Quilting Arts Idea Book!